asands24/Digi-Times/DEPLOYMENT.md

 Run before and after each deploy (locally or against production):

-1. `node scripts/smoke-create-group.ts` – succeeds whether the schema uses `owner_id` or `created_by`.
+1. `npm run smoke:group` – verifies Supabase auth plus `friend_groups` / `group_members` inserts.
+2. `npm run smoke:archive` – uploads a small object to the `photos` storage bucket and persists metadata.
-2. Sign in using `SMOKE_TEST_EMAIL` / `SMOKE_TEST_PASSWORD`.
+3. Sign in using `SMOKE_TEST_EMAIL` / `SMOKE_TEST_PASSWORD` and repeat the core archive flow in the UI.
-3. Upload a ≤4MB photo and confirm the object appears in the `photos` bucket with matching metadata.
+4. Upload a ≤4MB photo and confirm the object appears in the `photos` bucket with matching metadata.
-4. Create a story, open print preview, and verify no `<script>` tags execute.
+5. Create a story, open print preview, and verify no `<script>` tags execute.
-5. Open a dialog (e.g., Story Preview) and confirm keyboard focus loops; open the account dropdown and navigate with arrow keys.
+6. Open a dialog (e.g., Story Preview) and confirm keyboard focus loops; open the account dropdown and navigate with arrow keys.
-6. Log out via the header menu and confirm redirection to `/login`.
+7. Log out via the header menu and confirm redirection to `/login`.

 ### Smoke Credential Rotation